Heimdall-Framework/heimdall-framework/README.md

 ---

 ## Installation:
+You can install manually or automatically, using the script.

+### Automatic installation
+In order to install the project automatically you must start the script, namer `install.sh`, located inside the root folder of the project, and provide the proper arguments (desktop or rpi installation, logs folder path and mounting folder path) when asked.
+The script will update the system, install the required dependencies, set the appropriate environmental variables and, if the installation is on RPI, download the hardware controller.

+### Manual installation
 In order to clone and use this project, you must first install the following:

 * [Python 3.x.x](https://www.python.org/download/releases/3.0/);